 Plain water is the best source of hydration.
 It is calorie-free, sugar-free, and caffeine-free.

 Other sources of water, such as fruits, vegetables, and milk, also provide hydration and essential nutrients.
-However, they may also contain calories, sugar, and fat.
+Still, they may also contain calories, sugar, and fat.

 Coffee and tea can be dehydrating, so it is important to drink extra water if you consume them.
 Soda and sports drinks are also high in sugar and calories, so they should be consumed in moderation.